Kristin is a dog agility instructor and competitor with 20 years in the sport.

-- Static Contacts: Train the dog to stop at the bottom of each contact and hold the contact until released.
-This give a physically challenged handler time to walk or trot into position for the next section of the course.
+- Static contacts: Train the dog to stop at the bottom of each contact and hold the contact until released.
+This gives a physically challenged handler time to walk or trot into position for the next section of the course.
 With three contacts (teeter, dogwalk, A-frame) and in some venues the table, this allows the handler ample opportunity to catch up or get ahead of the dog.
 Handlers lacking endurance can use these times to catch their breath and gain energy.

 - Lead-outs: Long lead-outs can be a great advantage to a physically challenged handler.
-Lead outs can be used from the start line, the table or even from static contacts.
+Lead outs can be used from the start line, the table, or even from static contacts.

-- Independent Obstacle Performance: Being able to pull away laterally from longer obstacles such as the dogwalk, weave poles or even the A-frame and yet still trust the dog to give a constant performance is a must for any physically challenged team.
+- Independent obstacle performance: Being able to pull away laterally from longer obstacles such as the dogwalk, weave poles or even the A-frame and yet still trust the dog to give a constant performance is a must for any physically challenged team.
 It can save yards off of the handler's running line, helping the handler be present for more difficult sections of the course.

 - Speed: Don't be afraid of speed.
 A dog's speed can slingshot him into farther distance and therefore greater opportunities for the handler.
 Embrace speed and don't train for a slower dog.
 A faster dog also allows a handler to take more time on the static points (contacts, tables) and to lead out from these obstacles without going over course time.
-Speed is a friend for the physical limited handler.
+Speed is a friend of the physically limited handler.
 Use it.

 - Open Spaces: Don't be afraid to send a dog out into open spaces at the edges of a course to give yourself time to get into position for handling a difficult section.
 Often you can delay a directional cue and let the dog run out into open areas before recalling him over a jump and into a difficult course section where your presence is needed.
 Although you will use up some time, you'll likely have the accuracy to qualify.

-Agility is Possible for All
+Agility Is Possible for All

-There is no doubt that physically limited handlers can have success with their dogs - even high level success - if they are willing to become great trainers.
+There is no doubt that physically limited handlers can have success with their dogs— even high-level success—if they are willing to become great trainers.
 It will take loads of determination and a willingness to put in the hours upon hours of extra training, but it can be done.
 By developing a system where the dog learns how to accomplish agility tasks at a distance with limited physical cues from the handler, both team members can enjoy fulfilling, fast and thrilling agility runs.